Medicinal Garden

 Target system: Respiratory System, Immune System

 Use: A poultice is used as an antiseptic for cuts, burns, boils and sores.
-Beneficial for respiratory system and mucous membrane issues such as colds, influenza, and tuberculosis.
-Promotes excretion of phlegm and is still used in commercial cough syrups.
-High in vitamin C and has been used to help scurvy sufferers.
+Pine is beneficial for respiratory system and mucous membrane issues, such as colds, influenza, and tuberculosis.
+The plant promotes excretion of phlegm and is still used in commercial cough syrups.
+Pine is high in vitamin C and has been used to help scurvy sufferers.

 Preparation: Medicinal Parts- bark/pine needles.
-Needles in steam baths or used in inhalers.
+Needles are placed in steam baths or used in inhalers.
 A poultice can be made by grinding up the bark.

 Red Baneberry